nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector/nuxeo-aspera-release-notes.md

 See [NXP-27573](https://jira.nuxeo.com/browse/NXP-27573)

+As with files, the Nuxeo Aspera Connector relies on The Nuxeo Platform to determine the types of folders to create.
+Please be sure to read the Functional description to understand how this works.

 ### UI/UX improvements
 Since the 2.0.x releases, many updates have been made to improve styling as well as UX for some behaviors.
 Many of these changes can be found under [this Epic](https://jira.nuxeo.com/browse/NXP-27477).

 ### Transfer Dashboard improvements
-Improvements have been made to the transfer dashboard pagination so that users can better access to transfers they have permissions to.
+Improvements have been made to the transfer dashboard pagination so that users can better access transfers they have permissions to.
 In addition, users can now filter by transfer status.

 See [NXP- 29406](https://jira.nuxeo.com/browse/NXP-29406)